Top tips for doing business in Indonesia

 Vietnam lies on the Eastern edge of the Asian landmass and is a long, thin country of some 330,000 sq km.
 Its northern boundary with China is mountainous as is that with Laos to the West.
 In the South it shares a border with Cambodia.
 The Capital, Hanoi, is in the North and is the administrative and cultural centre while Ho Chi Minh City (still referred to as Saigon) in the South is the commercial centre.
 Vietnam’s population is just under 90 million.

 When doing business in Vietnam it is important to bear in mind the following ‘tips’:

 At all costs avoid touching someone’s head.
-Do not pass anything over someone’s
+Do not pass anything over someone’shead either.